On Air Now

 When he was quizzed during an appearance on Steph's Packed Lunch, 53-year-old Russell said: "Yeah it would be lovely.
 Not been paid for doing anything else this year!"

-Fellow newcomer Ruthie is said to be taking home £75,000 for her role in the series.
+Fellow newcomer Ruthie is said to have taken home £75,000 for her role in the series.

-It is unknown how much the rest of the stars - Mo Farah, Victoria Derbyshire and Giovanna Fletcher - will be paid for competing.
+It is unknown how much the rest of the stars - Mo Farah, Victoria Derbyshire and Giovanna Fletcher - were paid for competing.